datalakehouse/docs/docs/platform/howto/tag-resources.rst

 ..
 Note::

-    Any single Aiven resource can have **at most 10 tags attached**.
+    Any single DLH resource can have **at most 10 tags attached**.
 Within a resource, the tag keys are unique, meaning that there can't be a duplicated key.

-Tags are supported for Aiven projects and services.
-You currently need to either use the Aiven client, or call the tag APIs by some other means, to use tags.
-Aiven-client version 2.14.0 or later is required for tagging support.
+Tags are supported for DLH projects and services.
+You currently need to either use the DLH client, or call the tag APIs by some other means, to use tags.
+DLH-client version 2.14.0 or later is required for tagging support.

-Add and modify service tags with the Aiven client
+Add and modify service tags with the DLH client
 -------------------------------------------------

 1. Select the service you want to tag.